jckubik/blogposts/Harvard's CS50 - Week 1.md

+## CS50 Week 0

-While browsing edx.org last weekend, I came across a two-course program offered by Harvard called "Computer Science for Web Programming" (you can find it here: https://www.edx.org/professional-certificate/harvardx-computer-science-for-web-programming).
+While browsing edx.org last weekend, I came across a two-course program offered by Harvard called "Computer Science for Web Programming" (you can find it [here]( https://www.edx.org/professional-certificate/harvardx-computer-science-for-web-programming)).

 The first of these classes is CS50s Intro to Computer Science which I had heard of before, so I decided to take a stab at it myself and take the course.